-while everything i do is digital, this prep phase includes me printing out a couple of the designs to mark up with my color coded sharpie pens. i’ve found this is the best way for my brain to game plan how the site is built.
+While everything i do is digital, this prep phase includes me printing out a couple of the designs to mark up with my

 Erin also helps with this phase by ensuring we have everything that we need — logins, files, content, etc.

-so i take the skeleton theme that i generated for the project + activate it on a fresh version of WordPress. still before any coding happens on my end, i create the required pages + add the necessary plugins.
+So I take the skeleton theme that I generated for the project + activate it on a fresh version of WordPress.
+Still, before any coding happens on my end,

-with the repeated elements working on my custom theme, i work through the pages one at a time.
+With the repeated elements working on my custom theme, I

-headings + list styles have already been set up, so this allows me to find the nuances in each page from the designer. the first page i choose normally takes the longest to code + they speed up from there as more content blocks are built into the theme.
+Headings + list styles have already been set up, so this allows me to find the nuances in each page from the designer.
+The first page

-these types of pages are the search results page, blog post category or tag pages, the 404 page + a style tile page to showcase all of the theme’s headings, font stylings, list options + shortcodes.
+These types of pages are the search results page, blog post category or tag pages, the 404